River Gavenny

 The River Gavenny or sometimes the Gavenny River (Afon Gafenni) is a short river in Monmouthshire in south Wales.
 It rises 1 mi southwest of the village of Llanvihangel Crucorney from springs near Penyclawdd Court, supplemented by springs in Blaen-Gavenny Wood and tributary streams there and within the Woodland Trust-owned Great Triley Wood.
 It flows south for about 4 mi to its confluence with the River Usk towards the eastern end of Castle Meadows at Abergavenny.
 The town derives its English-language name from the Gavenny's confluence ('aber' in Welsh) with the River Usk.
 Of the buildings on the banks of the river, the Gothic Decorated style church of St Teilo at Llantilio Pertholey (OS grid ref SO 3114 1633) is especially notable.
 Parts of the church date from the thirteenth century with multiple additions since.
 Blaengavenny Farm, the name of which signifies the 'head of the Gavenny', is a sixteenth-century farmhouse near the river's source.

 The diminutive Gavenny is something of a misfit stream in its broad valley.
 This is due to the deposition of a spectacular terminal moraine at Llanvihangel Crucorney which has diverted the former headwaters of the river eastwards into the Wye catchment.
 It is believed that the River Honddu which rises in the Black Mountains and possibly also the upper River Monnow formerly flowed in the valley of the Gavenny to join the Usk.

+The lower half of the Gavenny, together with its right-bank tributary, the Cibi and also the Cibi Brook Relief Channel are all classed as 'main rivers' by Natural Resources Wales.

 River crossings

 The river is crossed by road bridges north of Mardy at Triley Mill and at St Teilo's Church and also, to the east of Mardy by those carrying Nantgavenny Lane, Hereford Road (B4521) and Tredilion Road.
 The Nantgavenny Lane crossing carries both route 42 of the National Cycle Network and the Beacons Way over the river.
 The lowermost crossings are at Lower Monk Street (B4233), Monmouth Road A40 and Mill Street bridges east of Abergavenny town centre.

 The old Llanvihangel Railway, a tramroad which predated the construction of the similarly routed Newport, Abergavenny and Hereford Railway in the 1850s closely followed the course of the river for much of its length north of Abergavenny, crossing the mill leat at Triley.
 The Newport, Abergavenny and Hereford Railway became a part of the Great Western Railway in 1863 and the line continues in service today carrying the Welsh Marches Line between Abergavenny and Hereford over the river at Triley.
 Another railway crossing of the river was constructed during the nineteenth century, carrying the former Merthyr, Tredegar and Abergavenny Railway west from its junction with the Newport, Abergavenny and Hereford line just upstream of Little Mill.
 This has now been converted to provide road access to a recent housing development.

+Several footbridges cross the river of which the most notable are those at the southern end of Priory Wood and one on Castle Meadows.